What is the NSS?

 Will the TEF mean that tuition fees will rise?

 Institutions achieving a gold, silver or bronze rating in TEF Year Two (awarded in 2017 and applying to fees from 2018/19) will be able to apply a tuition fee uplift for undergraduate Home and EU students that is in line with inflation.
-From Year Three onwards, ratings, including Year Two ratings, will be used to inform differentiated fees.* Increases in tuition fees go some way towards offsetting the drop in real value (due to inflation) of fees since their introduction at £9,000 in 2012, allowing institutions to maintain and improve the experience of their students in the context of rising costs.
+Until 2020/21, the government is expected to allow tuition fees to increase by the rate of inflation for universities participating in TEF and meeting minimum eligibility requirements.
+From 2020/21, this can be linked to results in the TEF, assuming that the independent review of TEF (reporting to parliament in 2019) does not suggest a change of course.
+Increases in tuition fees go some way towards offsetting the drop in real value (due to inflation) of fees since their introduction at £9,000 in 2012, allowing institutions to maintain and improve the experience of their students in the context of rising costs.

 QMUL has confirmed that all home and EU students who have enrolled on undergraduate degree programmes at QMUL up to and including 2016/17 will not be subject to tuition fee increases for the duration of their current studies.
 Students who are currently registered on pre-sessional and foundation programmes, and students who restart their undergraduate studies on a substantially new programme, will be subject to the higher fee from 2017/18.